 When installing the new oil filter, be sure to apply a small amount of oil on the rubber sealing gasket at the base of the filter.
 Fill the sump with the correct amount of oil for your engine model.
 (Refer to the SPECIFICATIONS section of this manual.)
+Use an oil with an API specification of CC or CD.
 Run the engine and check for proper oil pressure and make sure there are not leaks.
 Stop the engine, check oil level and add oil as needed to bring level to dipstick full mark.
-N CAUTION: Do not leave the engine's old engine oil in the sump over the lay-up period.
+CAUTION: Do not leave the engine's old engine oil in the sump over the lay-up period.
 Engine oil and combustion deposits combine to produce harmful chemicals which can reduce the life of the engine's internal parts.